Houston Robbery Attorney

 - Reasonable Fear of Injury: Placing the victim in fear that they will be harmed during the commission of the theft.

-This crime is classified as a second-degree felony in Texas.
+Robbery with bodily injury is a second-degree felony under Texas law.
 If convicted, you could face:

 - Up to 20 years in state prison